baccuslab/spike-sorting/extract/README.md

 	$ cd /path/to/extract
 	$ make # Makes the library and executable
 	$ doxygen Doxyfile # Builds the HTML documentation

+The Makefile assumes that the header files for the HDF5 and Armadillo libraries are somewhere in the standard include list: `/usr/include`, `/usr/local/include`, etc.
+Similarly, the dynamic libraries against which the program links must be in standard library directories, such as `/usr/local/lib` or similar.
+This may not be true for some Linux distributions, which often put HDF5 libraries in `/usr/lib/x86_64-linux-gnu/`.
+This path, or any other, can be added using

+	$ make LDFLAGS=-L/path/to/library/folder

 By default, `extract` uses multi-threading to improve performance.
 This can be disabled by compiling as follows: